Robert Goolrick: Biography

 Robert Goolrick grew up in the 1950s in the small college town of Lexington, Virginia.
 His mother was a homemaker and his father a college professor, and he had two siblings.
+He graduated from Johns Hopkins University.
 When Goolrick lost his job as an advertising creative director and copywriter, he turned to memoir writing.
 The End of the World As We Know It: Scenes from a Life highlighted "the excesses and failures of both the social underpinnings of the time and his parents' inevitable alcohol-fueled decline, culminating in a devastating portrayal of the sexual abuse he suffered as a child."
 He sought "something resembling peace" in his writing.
 After years living in New York City, Goolrick returned to Virginia.
 In 2015, he moved from Whitestone, Virginia, to Weems, Virginia.
-He reads from his book "A Reliable Wife" in a video posted for his Facebook followers to which he added, "For people who can't come to a bookstore, this is what I look like and what I sound like, thanks to my friend Ashraf Meer."
+He reads from his book A Reliable Wife in a video posted for his Facebook followers to which he added, "For people who can't come to a bookstore, this is what I look like and what I sound like, thanks to my friend Ashraf Meer."

 Robert Goolrick's books were also widely acclaimed abroad, notably in France, where he made a brilliant career and was loved both by the press and the readers.
 He was awarded several prestigious literary prizes there, among which the Prix Fitzgerald (for La chute des princes) and the Grand Prix des Lectrices de Elle (for Arrive un vagabond).

 He died from complications related to COVID-19 in April 2022, during the COVID-19 pandemic in Virginia.
 Goolrick is buried in Old Chapel Cemetery in Millwood, Virginia, along with his ancestor, writer John Esten Cooke (1830–1886).